john-eevee/gaia/src/farm_node/docs/LOCAL_RULES_ENGINE.md

 The LocalRules Engine is implemented as a GenServer that:

-1. **Subscribes to TelemetryStream**: Receives all telemetry events broadcasted by devices via the `telemetry:all` topic
+1. **Subscribes to EventStream**: Receives all telemetry events broadcasted by devices via the `telemetry:all` topic
 2. **Evaluates Rules**: Processes incoming telemetry against hardcoded rules
 3. **Triggers Alerts**: Broadcasts local alerts when rules are matched via the `local_alerts` topic